 International medical graduates who have taken part or all USMLE steps are required to submit their test scores as part of their application.

 In addition, the TOEFL is required if your native language is not English and/or if your education was not conducted in English.
-We look for a computer test score of 250 or higher.
+We look for a score of 100 or higher.
 If you received your first university degree in an English-speaking country, you may request an exemption from TOEFL.

-If you are an accepted international student, you will need to get information on getting the appropriate Visa.
+If you are an accepted international student, you will need information on obtaining the appropriate visa.
 Our International Personnel Office is able to help and can be reached at (212) 241-8300.